algermissen/cassandra-ruby-sharded-workers/README.md

      )
      with clustering order by (due asc)

-Note tha compound row key (name,timepart,shard) which indicates the message distribution accross the cluster, preventing hot spots.
+Note the compound row key (name,timepart,shard) which indicates the message distribution accross the cluster, preventing hot spots.

 ## Message Producers

 When you start a producer you can observe this sharding in the produced log messages.
-For example, you see below that messages are inserted in the 'test' queue, time-part '20142851917' and a revolving shard number.
+For example, you see below that messages are inserted in the 'test' queue, time-part '20142851917' and you see a revolving shard number.
 The time-part format is year:2014 day:285 hour:19 minute:17.
-We are using a minute granularity timepart here, but this couldbe days or hours, too - look at the ShardedQueue constructor source code).
+We are using a minute granularity timepart here, but this could be days or hours, as well - look at the ShardedQueue constructor source code).

     ./producer.rb -H ... -K ... -N test